 Success rates for house extension planning appeals in Leeds are variable and heavily dependent on strong evidence, good design, and expert representation.

 Householder planning appeals, including those for extensions, typically take around 8–12 weeks from validation to decision.
 However, timescales can fluctuate based on case complexity, Planning Inspectorate resources, and site visit scheduling.
-Having all required information ready and ensuring your appeal is professionally prepared from the outset can help avoid unnecessary delays.
+Having all the required information ready and ensuring your appeal is professionally prepared from the outset can help avoid unnecessary delays.